Had a question today asking about what my endgame was. What my motivation was.

 Be right there to listen to my little brothers tell me about what they're excited about.

-Be right there sitting across from a pretty girl sipping coffee.
+Be right there sitting across from a pretty girl sipping tea.

 Be right there when my future son runs through the grass.